NAVIGATE ALLERGY SEASON LIKE A PRO

 UNDERSTANDING ‘ALLERGY SEASON’

-Read on to learn all you need to know about allergy season – including what you can expect throughout the year if you experience allergies, common allergy symptoms, and how you can best prepare for allergy season.
+Read more to find all the information you need about allergy season, including common symptoms and what you can expect throughout the year if you have allergies.

 WHAT ARE SEASONAL ALLERGIES?

-Seasonal allergies (also called hay fever or allergic rhinitis) are allergy symptoms that only occur at certain times of the year, usually when allergens like mold spores and different types of pollen from trees, grasses or weeds are released into the air.i
+Seasonal allergies (also known as allergic rhinitis) are symptoms of allergies that occur only at specific times of the year.
+Such as when mold spores and different types of pollen from trees and grasses are released into the air.

-If you are allergic to mold spores or pollen – just as with other allergies such as dust or pet allergies – your immune system will treat these allergens as a threat, and react by releasing substances such as histamine and other mediators into your bloodstream to help combat them.i This release of histamine can cause common allergy symptoms such as:ii
+If you’re allergic to mold spores or pollen, as in the case with other allergies like dust or pet hair, your immune system sees allergens as a threat.
+It responds by releasing substances like histamine and other mediators into your bloodstream to help you flight them.
+The release of histamine can cause common allergy symptoms such as the following:

 - Sneezing

-- Fatigue (often due to poor quality sleep as a result of nasal congestion)
+- Fatigue (often caused by poor sleep quality caused by nasal congestion)

-You can develop seasonal allergies at almost any age, however they usually develop by around the age of 10 and peak around your early 20s.
-Symptoms can also often disappear later in life.i
+Seasonal allergies can occur at any age.
+However, they usually occur around the age of 10 and peak in their early twenties.
+Symptoms often disappear later in life.

 WHEN IS ALLERGY SEASON?